clulab/releases/lrec2022-bird/code/search/hpc_execution_scripts/README.md

+Before running an slurm file:

-- In the slurm files, replace "your_pi_group" with your PI group.
+- In the slurm file, replace "your_pi_group" with your PI group.

-- In the slurm files, replace "your_email" with your email address to receive notifications about the start and the completion of the execution of the scripts.
+- In the slurm file, replace "your_email" with your email address to receive notifications about the start and the completion of the execution of the scripts.
 If you don't want to receive notifications, you can comment out that line.